-- 1. Shareholder must send an email to the Office of the Corporate Secretary at PSPC-Governance@shell.com on or before 23 April 2021: - a.
+- 1. Shareholder must send an email to the Office of the Corporate Secretary at PSPC-Governance@shell.com on or before 16 April 2021: - a.
 Subject of the Email: SHLPH 2021 Annual Stockholders' Meeting Registration - b.
 The following must be provided or attached in the email:

-Individual stockholders with stock certificates i. ii. iii. iv. v.
-Stockholders under Broker accounts ii. iii. iv. v.
-Broker's certification on the stockholder's number of shareholdings (in JPG format) as of 31 March 2021.
-File size should be no larger than 2MB; A recent photo of the stockholder, with the face fully visible (in JPG format).
-File size should be no larger than 2MB; A scanned copy of the front and back portions of the stockholder's valid government-issued ID, preferably with residential address (in JPG format).
-File size should be no larger than 2MB; Email address Contact number Indicate if stockholder will attend via remote communication Corporate stockholders a. b. c. d. e. f. fully visible (in JPG format).
-File size should be no larger than 2MB; A scanned copy of the front and back portions of the valid government-issued ID of the stockholder's representative, preferably with residential address (in JPG format).
-The file size should be no larger than 2MB; Company email address
+Individual stockholders with stock certificates ii.
+A va JI iii.
+Ei iv.
+C v.
+Ir recent photo of the stockholder, with the face fully visible (in PG format).
+File size should be no larger than 2MB; scanned copy of the front and back portions of the stockholder's alid government-issued ID, preferably with residential address (in PG format).
+File size should be no larger than 2MB; mail address ontact number adicate if stockholder will attend via remote communication Stockholders under Broker accounts sh sh sh ii.
+A Ji iii.
+A va Ji iii.
+A va Ji iv.
+E v.
+C roker's certification on the stockholder's number of nareholdings (in JPG format) as of 31 March 2021.
+File size hould be no larger than 2MB; recent photo of the stockholder, with the face fully visible (in PG format).
+File size should be no larger than 2MB; scanned copy of the front and back portions of the stockholder's alid government-issued ID, preferably with residential address (in PG format).
+File size should be no larger than 2MB; mail address ontact number indicate if stockholder will attend via remote communication Corporate stockholders to the control of the ecretary's certificate attesting to the authority of the expresentative to vote for, and on behalf of the Corporation (in JPG ormat).
+File size should be no larger than 2MB; recent photo of the stockholder's representative, with the face ally visible (in JPG format).
+File size should be no larger than MB; scanned copy of the front and back portions of the valid overnment-issued ID of the stockholder's representative, referably with residential address (in JPG format).
+The file size mould be no larger than 2MB; ompany email address ontact number indicate if stockholder will attend via remote communication